 The Directors went through the time consuming and expensive process of taking applications.

 They went on to a second tier cutting thirty potentials to five.

 I hadn’t much expectation.

-During the years I'd worked for the Company I found most decisions they made either second best or an absolute disaster.
+During the years I'd worked for the Company I found most decisions made by this board were, at the highest, second best or the usual absolute disaster.

 Billy Frank would probably have